 One example of this is that there are culturally significant areas along this trail and we needed to be sure the Colville Confederated Tribes Historic Preservation Office signed off on our plans, he said.
 The CCT Historic Preservation Office was also a contributor to our Rail Trail Concept Plan.

-FCRTP, RCC and the county will continue to seek additional funding to develop the trail as quickly as possible, Bell said.
+FCRTP, RCC and the county will continue to seek additional funding to develop the trail as quickly as possible, Keith Bell, VP of the Rail Trail Partners, said.

 FerryCounty's Rail-Trail Awarded A Second $100,000 Development Grant

 Ferry County's Rail-Trail Trestle Decking & Gravel Surfacing Project just got its second $100,000 boost - this time from a 2013 Federal Transportation Alternatives (TA) Grant, bringing the total Federal and State funds allocated to the project to $200,000.

 The focus of the project is to rehabilitate the existing 770 foot railroad trestle across the north end of Curlew Lake by placing pressure treated timbers as a deck and also as railing along both sides.
 The project also places a stabilized crushed surfacing on the existing railroad grade from a parking area along the Kiwanis Road on the north end of the trestle to and for a mile and a quarter beyond the south end of the trestle as well as rebuilding the approaches to the trestle on each end.
 In response to the new grant County Engineer Bob Breshears wrote in his March project update that the new funds will allow the County to surface more of the trail south of the trestle.
 Specifically Breshears said “the additional funds will require a minor delay of the bidding of the project but should not prevent it from going to ad in April and getting the work done in early summer or late spring."